TMJ Treatment Ellisville, MO

 • Misaligned Bite: Issues with jaw or tooth alignment, such as an overbite or underbite, can affect how the TMJ moves and may lead to discomfort over time.

 At Axes Physical Therapy, our approach to TMD treatment in Ellisville, MO considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
-Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.
+With a focus on your unique TMD triggers, we aim to bring you enduring relief and improve your quality of life.

 Diagnosing TMD and TMJ Disorders

 A precise diagnosis is essential to start the path toward relief from TMD and TMJ disorders.
-We understand that every Ellisville, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.
+Because each Ellisville, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.

 At your first TMD consultation in Ellisville, MO, an experienced Ellisville, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
 The assessment may involve an evaluation of: